aws-samples/sample-connector-for-bedrock/README.md

 - Calculate the overall cost.

 > [!IMPORTANT]
 > You can customize the pricing for your model.
+[Please refer to the official website for the Bedrock pricing](https://aws.amazon.com/bedrock/pricing)
 > The cost calculation of this project cannot serve as the billing basis for AWS.
 Please refer to the AWS bill for actual charges.

 ![api key](docs/screenshots/api-key.png)

 ### Model Access Control

+ [Since Docker image version 0.0.5]

 - Models can be bound to Groups.